neondatabase/neon/test_runner/README.md

 Format is 2-digit major version nubmer, i.e. `DEFAULT_PG_VERSION=16`
 `TEST_OUTPUT`: Set the directory where test state and test output files should go.
-`TEST_SHARED_FIXTURES`: Try to re-use a single pageserver for all the tests.
 `RUST_LOG`: logging configuration to pass into Neon CLI

 Useful parameters and commands: